FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 ## Security Considerations

-1. **Access Control**: The contract implements FHE access controls to ensure only authorized parties can decrypt balances
+1. **Access Control**: The contract implements FHE access controls to ensure only authorized parties can decrypt balances.
-2. **Overflow Protection**: Uses FHE operations that prevent overflow in encrypted values
+2. **Overflow Protection**: Uses FHE operations that prevent overflow in encrypted values.
-3. **Encryption Leakage**: Carefully designed to prevent leaking information about encrypted balances
+3. **Encryption Leakage**: Carefully designed to prevent leaking information about encrypted balances.
-4. **Signature Validation**: Implements proper signature validation for EIP712 permits
+4. **Signature Validation**: Implements proper signature validation for EIP712 permits.

 ## Usage Notes

-1. All standard ERC20 functions that would compromise privacy (`transfer`, `approve`, `transferFrom`, `allowance`) intentionally revert
+1. All standard ERC20 functions that would compromise privacy (`transfer`, `approve`, `transferFrom`, `allowance`) intentionally revert.
-2. Applications must use the `enc`-prefixed functions for actual token operations
+2. Applications must use the `enc`-prefixed functions for actual token operations.
-3. The indicator system is a transitional mechanism until infrastructure better supports encrypted tokens
+3. The indicator system is a transitional mechanism until infrastructure better supports encrypted tokens.
-4. Users can opt out of the indicator system by calling `resetIndicatedBalance()`
+4. Users can opt out of the indicator system by calling `resetIndicatedBalance()`.

 ## Advanced Features